Solid oxide electrolyzer cell

 A solid oxide electrolyzer cell (SOEC) is a solid oxide fuel cell that runs in regenerative mode to achieve the electrolysis of water (and/or carbon dioxide) by using a solid oxide, or ceramic, electrolyte to produce hydrogen gas (and/or carbon monoxide) and oxygen.
 The production of pure hydrogen is compelling because it is a clean fuel that can be stored, making it a potential alternative to batteries, methane, and other energy sources (see hydrogen economy).
 Electrolysis is currently the most promising method of hydrogen production from water due to high efficiency of conversion and relatively low required energy input when compared to thermochemical and photocatalytic methods.

 Principle

 Solid oxide electrolyzer cells operate at temperatures which allow high-temperature electrolysis to occur, typically between 500 and 850 °C. These operating temperatures are similar to those conditions for a solid oxide fuel cell.
 The net cell reaction yields hydrogen and oxygen gases.
-The reactions for one mole of water are shown below, with oxidation of water occurring at the anode and reduction of water occurring at the cathode.
+The reactions for one mole of water are shown below, with oxidation of oxide ions occurring at the anode and reduction of water occurring at the cathode.